 - 1. Arc flash labels are to utilize metric units. - 2.
 Certain types of equipment, such as transformers, contain multiple voltage levels.
 The arc flash incident energy needs to be evaluated at all voltage levels present and the highest incident energy computed will need to be shown on the arc flash label.
-The approach distances on the labels must always reflect the highest voltage level present within the equipment, regardless of which voltage level generates the highest incident energy. - 3.
-The arc flash label format used for equipment rated Category 0 through Category 4 is shown in Figure 13-1 and Figure 13-2.
-Warning labels are to utilize an orange heading with the word "Warning".
+The approach distances on the labels must always reflect the highest voltage level present within the equipment, regardless of which voltage level generates the highest incident energy.

+The arc flash label format used for equipment rated Category 0 through Category 4 is shown in Appendix A Figure 2.9-1 and Figure 2.9-2.